shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/44c86e3d-d0b4-43cd-911c-888201e263ab" width="516.75" height="379.75"/>
 <img src="https://github.com/user-attachments/assets/8d47f8dc-36ba-4d75-b407-1b9a06d6f62b" width="516.75" height="379.75"/>

 Next, add rubber spacers to the screw holes closest to the servo horn attachment on the Shoulder motors.
 Put the Shoulder motors into the 3D printed piece with the label facing outward and the servo horn attachment orientated on the top.
-You can then screw the motors in place using the M3 x 14 mm hex screws and adding the square-shaped nuts into their corresponding slots.
-It might take a bit of fussing to get the square-shaped nuts aligned correctly with the screws.
+You can then screw the motors in place using the M3 x 14 mm hex screws and adding the M3 square nuts into their corresponding slots.
+It might take a bit of fussing to get the M3 square nuts aligned correctly with the screws.
 You can tilt the piece to help make this a bit easier.

 After screwing the motor in place, you can screw on the servo horns and attach the JST cables (connected to the back of the upper Bicep motors) to the outer sides of the Shoulder motors.
 Right side for the Right Shoulder, and left side for the Left Shoulder.
 Additionally, attach JST cables to the inside of the Shoulder motors, which will later connect to the upper Chest motors.
 The figures below will include highlighted JST cable paths.